steveiliop56/tinyauth-docs/docs/guides/github-oauth.md

 Make sure to note this down as well since we will need it later and that's it, we are done with Github.

-## Configure tinyauth
+## Configure Tinyauth

-Now that you have your client ID and secret, you can pass it to the tinyauth docker container:
+Now that you have your client ID and secret, you can pass it to the Tinyauth docker container:

 ```yaml
 tinyauth: